Mirtazapine Startup and Withdrawal

 Startup Side Effects

 Going on mirtazapine was a cake walk compared to the SSRIs that I tried.
 The only start-up side effects that I had were stomach pain, burning eyes, dry mouth, and extreme fatigue (I slept for 40 hours in 3 days).
 These startup side effects only lasted about a week or so.
 Every night when I would take it, within an hour, I was out cold sleeping like a log.
 I am generally a light sleeper and take a long time to nod off, so this was a very welcomed side effect.
+If you are about to start this medication, then check these 12 tips for starting new medications.

 Long-term Side Effects